loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 $

 Because $k$ has type $~(square~A)$, its environment must be a stack.
+The problem is that the environment is now ill-kinded.
+Fortunately, the variable $f' : square ~ A$ has kind $omega$, but it is bound inside the closure, which means the pointer to it must be stored on the stack.
-The issue is that the only variable that is a stack is $f'$, but it cannot be the chosen stack because bound variables are stored on the stack.
-The chosen stack must be a variable that is bound outside the closure, or an explicit newstack.
+The stack that the closure identifies must be a variable that is bound outside the closure i.e. a free variable, or an explicit newstack.

-Stack selection moves the $"let" square f' = f$ out of the closure, making $f'$ free in the closure, and selecting it as the stack.
+The stack selection phase moves the $"let" square f' = f$ out of the closure, making $f'$ free in the closure, thus making it a valid option.

 The resulting program would end up being:
 $